arqamrp/stochoptimtests/temp/proposal.md

 **Documentation plan**

 I plan to write clear descriptions of the commits I make to the repository and add those to a text/spreadsheet based log file.
-I also plan to write a detailed weekly blog, starting from the community bonding period itself, describing the progress made, the development choices made (and what the other options were) etc.
+I also plan to write a detailed weekly blog, starting from the community bonding period itself, describing the progress made, the development choices made (and what the other options were) etc. I will use roxygen2 for creating documentation .Rd files for functions of the package while I also plan to include vignettes created using Rmakrdown that provide a comprehensive guide on the various optimisers available and how the functions can be used.

 I will also create a progress tracking spreadsheet with a list of the tasks accomplished daily (along with the corresponding log reference) and the tasks I plan to accomplish in the coming week.